 9. Change language settings (if needed): as the plugin is available in 14 languages, you may set the needed one or customize texts of the plugin with any WordPress translation program.

-The plugin lets you generate coupons if you want to provide your travelers with discounts or arrange promo campaigns:
+The plugin lets you generate coupons if you want to provide your travelers with discounts or arrange promo campaigns.
+You can create coupons based either on the monetary value or the property rate percentage.
+The fixed coupon type can be applied per accommodation per day or per accommodation per stay.

 The booking process is pretty easy – guests provide personal details, choose rates, services and the payment method (if you turn it on):